-I consider myself a “Yard Sale Expert” – it’s a great ways to buy clothes and household items on the cheap, plus I like the idea of re-using and recycling perfectly good items.
+I consider myself a “Yard Sale Expert” – yard sales are a fantastic way to buy clothes and household items on the cheap, plus you can re-use and recycle perfectly good items.

-You never know what you’ll find in a morning’s worth of Yard Sailing.
+I also like the treasure-hunt feeling of yard sale shopping – who KNOWS what could be out there waiting for you!
 Sometimes you’ll come home empty-handed – but your inner optimist will pull you out of bed time and time again for another coffee-fueled expedition.

-I’ve been yard-sailing religiously since I was 11, heading out on my bike out early Saturday mornings with my backpack and $2 weekly allowance.
-I was forced to stretch that $2 to the max – and so I did – dragging home vintage clothes & jewelry (I have a vintage problem…) and Barbies galore.
+I started yard-saling on my own when I was 11, heading out on my bike out early Saturday mornings with my backpack and $2 weekly allowance.
+I was forced to stretch that $2 to the max –but I still managed to drag home vintage clothes & jewelry (I have a vintage problem…) and Barbies galore.

-In my adult life, I’ve clothed myself and my family with yard sale finds, furnished parts of my home, and even stocked my Gift-Closet.
+In my adult life, I’ve picked up clothing for my family, home furnishings, and even Gift-Closet goodies.
 If you’re a little green to yard-sailing, or maybe just rusty, here are some yard sale tips I’ve learned to help you make the most of a Saturday morning!

 - Buy a paper as you head out OR check the local newspaper online *My favorite option

-- Print out the list and mark the ones you REALLY want to hit
+- Print out the list of nearby sales and mark the ones you REALLY want to hit

 - Group together sales that are near each other, so you can see what area of town has the most bang for your gas buck

 - Finally, chart an efficient path to hit the sales you most want to visit.

 Once you have a game plan, it’s time to get down to business.
 Here are several tips and tricks I’ve learned to get what you want and pay what you want for it